Fast Convergence of Softmax Policy Mirror Ascent: EMPIRICAL EVALUATION

 We now compare to the existing theoretical results for PG methods with FA.
 For the log-linear policy parameterization, \texttt{Q-NPG} and its variants have been shown to achieve linear convergence to the neighbourhood of the optimal value function~\citep{agarwal2021theory,alfano2022linear,yuan2023linear}.
 The size of the neighbourhood depends on similar quantities as ~\cref{thm:spma-fa}.
 Finally, we note that while an ideal, impractical variant of \texttt{TRPO} has a monotonic improvement guarantee similar to~\cref{alg:spma}~\citep{schulman2015trust}, it does not have convergence guarantees comparable to~\cref{thm:spma-fa}.

-\section{Empirical Evaluation}
+\section{EMPIRICAL EVALUATION}

-We evaluate $\Alg$ on three types of problems: (i) tabular MDPs with access to exact policy gradients, (ii) MDPs with continuous states but discrete actions, using inexact policy gradients, and (iii) MDPs with continuous state-actions spaces and inexact gradients.
+We evaluate $\Alg$\footnote{The code is available at \href{https://github.com/reza-asad/SPMA/tree/main}{\tt http://github.com/ reza-asad/SPMA}.} on three types of problems: (i) tabular MDPs with access to exact policy gradients, (ii) MDPs with continuous states but discrete actions, using inexact policy gradients, and (iii) MDPs with continuous state-actions spaces and inexact gradients.
 For tabular MDPs, we use the tabular parameterization and compare $\Alg$ against $\NPG$ and constant step-size $\SPG$~\citep{mei2020global}.
 For these environments, we also consider log-linear policies and compare $\Alg$ to $\MDPO$ and $\SPG$.
 For non-tabular environments, we consider $\PPO$, $\TRPO$ and $\MDPO$ as baselines.
 We consider two variants of $\TRPO$ -- $\TRPOC$, the standard optimized variant in~\citet{stable-baselines3} and $\TRPOR$, the original regularized variant. $\TRPOC$ is able to effectively enforce the trust region constraint using conjugate gradient, but introduces additional hyper-parameters, requires code-level optimization techniques and is computationally expensive.
 On the other hand, $\TRPOR$ is significantly more efficient and theoretically principled~\citep{lazic2021optimization}, and is similar to $\Alg$'s objective (see~\cref{sec:fa-comparison}).
 For details regarding the hyper-parameters of all methods for each environment, refer to~\cref{app:tabular-mdp-experiments,app:stable-baseline-experiment-details}.

 \textbf{Tabular MDP Results:} We present the results in~\cref{app:tabular-mdp-experiments}, and summarize the key findings here.
 We observe that $\Alg$ and $\NPG$ achieve comparable performance, both consistently outperforming $\SPG$ (\cref{fig:mdp-tabular}).
 However, in the linear FA setting, $\Alg$ demonstrates superior performance compared to $\MDPO$ in the CliffWorld environment~\citep{sutton2018reinforcement} (\cref{fig:cw-m-25-50-lfa}), while performing similarly in the Frozen Lake environment~\citep{brockman2016openai} (\cref{fig:fl-m-25-50-lfa}).
 In both environments, $\Alg$ and $\MDPO$ consistently outperform $\SPG$.